frankwallis/redouble/README.md

 [contract bridge game](http://frankwallis.github.io/tower/)

-developed in ES6 using ReactJS, Reflux, WebPack, React-Hot-Loader, Karma/Jasmine, Babel
+developed in ES6 using ReactJS, Redux, WebPack, React-Hot-Loader, Karma/Jasmine, Babel

 see the angular2 branch for an angular2 version